zhangdiey/TemporalWikiDatasets/README.md

 > mode : changed
 > old : year + month + date, e.g. 20210801
 > new : year + month + date, e.g. 20210901

+## 4. Relations

+{Name}_relations.json contains a split of all unique relations.

+The purpose of this step is to manually create a whitelist of all parent relations (properties) used to filter out triples.